JugieNoob/Simple-Discord-Mod-Bot/README.md

 Command|Description|Required Permissions
 -|-|-
+.help | Shows all the bot's commands. | None
-.serverinfo| Displays some information about the current server like the creation date and member count. | None .ban | Allows users with sufficient permissions to ban other users. | Ban Members .kick | Allows users with sufficient permissions to kick other users. | Kick Members
+.info | Displays information about the bot. | None .serverinfo| Displays some information about the current server like the creation date and member count. | None .ban | Allows users with sufficient permissions to ban other users. | Ban Members .kick | Allows users with sufficient permissions to kick other users. | Kick Members